EricRohlfs/jetbot_wiki/Software-Setup.md

 > If the Notebooks directory already exists (which it probably does), you can remove it with the following command
 > ``rm -rf /home/jetbot/Notebooks`` and then try re-calling the above command.

 You should now have the latest software installed and ready to use!
-Before you can run the samples though, you'll need to assemble your robot as in the [hardware setup](hardware-setup).

 #### Configuring power mode